By Chet Yarbrough

 Narrated by: Robertson Dean

 Jeffrey Toobin whines about an activist Supreme Court in “The Oath”.
 The immaturity of Toobin’s rant detracts from the quality of his research.
-Crying “judicial activism” is like “pissing in the wind”; i.e. the stream of human events is always overcome by the force of nature; pee, like “judicial activism”, blows back in the face of the perpetrator.
+Crying “judicial activism” is like “pissing in the wind”; i.e. it blows back in the face of the accuser.
 Judicial review is inherently subjective.
 Judicial activism is a forgone conclusion; the principal issue is whether a liberal or conservative majority is in control of the Court.

 Toobin’s book, “The Oath” is a dissection of the United States Supreme Court’ justices and their most current decisions–Toobin’s earlier book titled “The Nine” is also about Supreme Court’ justices but “The Oath” is much more interesting and informative when it comes to understanding “The Nine’s” juridical’ personalities and interactions.